 The lighthouse welcomes over 150,000 visitors each year, and it’s not hard to see why!
 This historic wonder is impressive and beautiful.
 Self-guided climbs are offered seasonally and are quite affordable, with discounts for children and seniors.
 Due to the popularity and seasonality of tours, we recommend booking tickets in advance.

-The Cape Hatteras Lighthouse also hosts special events, like full moon tours, which are a ‘must’ if offered during your visit!
+The Cape Hatteras Lighthouse also hosts special events, like full moon tours, which are a must if offered during your visit!

 Cape Lookout Lighthouse

-Cape Lookout Rd, Harkers Island, NC 28531
+- Address: Cape Lookout Rd, Harkers Island, NC 28531

-Height: 163 feet | Hours: 9 a.m. – 4 p.m.
+- Hours: 9 a.m. – 4 p.m.

 Originally constructed in 1859 and standing at just over 160 feet tall, the Cape Lookout Lighthouse is open seasonally for climbers.
-The cost to climb is only a modest $4 for children and $8 for adults.
-Visitors that make the trek are rewarded with pristine vistas of the island and surrounding ocean.
-While you’re there, explore the island beaches and collect a few seashells as unique souvenirs!
+The cost to climb is only a modest $4 for children and $8 for adults at the time of publication.

 Ocracoke Lighthouse

-360 Lighthouse Rd, Ocracoke, NC 27960
+- Address: 360 Lighthouse Rd, Ocracoke, NC 27960

-Height: 75 feet | Hours: 9 a.m. – 5 p.m. daily
+- Hours: 9 a.m. – 5 p.m.

 As the oldest lighthouse in North Carolina and the second oldest lighthouse in the United States, the Ocracoke Island Lighthouse is a true ‘must see’ in the Ocracoke Village for history and architecture enthusiasts.